 06 of 07

 Piedras Blancas, San Simeon

 Piedras Blancas Beach is one of the most popular places in California for sex on the beach.
-I'm not talking about the cocktail with that name, nor am I talking about human copulation.

 In this case, it's Northern Elephant Seals getting it on.
 And having babies and nursing them.
 The adult males engage in loud, vicious fights for breeding rights.
 The babies are just plain darling.
 It's quite a show, even when only the "weaners" are left on the beach to grow up a little before they go out to sea.

 Piedras Blancas is the most accessible place in California to see them haul out of the ocean to give birth and mate, just a stone's throw from the highway.

 Venice Beach takes top honors for California's most unusual beach scene.
 That's for its funky, anything-goes ambiance, scantily-clad but enthusiastic roller skaters and general quirkiness.

 Just a few of the things you might see at Venice Beach are chanting Hare Krishnas, street performers, bodybuilders at Muscle Beach and dogs wearing sunglasses.